Review of EU Deforestation Regulation: simplification

 Summary

-Also, small operators from low-risk countries putting their own products on the EU market would only need to upload a simplified declaration of EUDR conformity rather than a full due diligence statement.
+- “Micro and small primary operators” who put their own products on the EU market are required to make a one-time simplified declaration of EUDR conformity, rather than a full due diligence statement.

 Update

-Also, small operators from low-risk countries putting their own products on the EU market would only need to upload a simplified declaration of EUDR conformity rather than a full due diligence statement.
+- “Micro and small primary operators” who put their own products on the EU market are required to make a one-time simplified declaration of EUDR conformity, rather than a full due diligence statement.

 Impacted Products